python/mypy/docs/source/more_types.rst

           return "placeholder"

    However, mypy currently does not support converting functions into coroutines.
-Support for this feature will be added in a future version, but for now, you can manually force the function to be a generator by doing something like this:
+Support for this feature may be added in a future version, but for now, you can manually force the function to be a generator by doing something like this: